Allira Toby

-Allira Toby is an Australian soccer player, who currently plays for Canberra United in the W-League.
+Allira Toby (born 15 August 1994) is an Australian soccer player, who currently plays for Sydney Olympic FC in the NSW NPLW.

 Club career

 Junior football

 Toby grew up in Ipswich, Queensland and began her junior career with Ipswich City Bulls.
 At 16 she joined Annerley FC followed by Olympic FC.

 Adelaide United

 Toby was recruited to Adelaide United in the W-League for the 2015–16 season.
 She subsequently moved back to Queensland to play with the Roar.

 Brisbane Roar

 Toby would go on to win Roar's Golden Boot award with 5 goals in their W-League Premiership winning campaign in 2017/18.
 She would win the club's Golden Boot award again in the following season after another 5 goal haul.

 Moreton Bay United

 Famalicão

 In October 2020, Toby was offered a one-year contract by Portuguese club Famalicão.
 She flew over and was involved in a pre-season friendly in Spain.
 A few weeks later the club contacted her to tell her they terminated her contract.